MohitSheth10/Hangman/README.md

 - 💾 **Score tracking:** Save progress and performance between games
 - 🧩 **Word categories:** Group words (e.g., animals, places, tech) for variety

+## How can I run this
-1. Clone this repository or download the script.
+1. Download the script.
-2. Make sure you have your word lists saved as:
+2. Download the easy, medium, hard word lists
+3. Make a folder and put the python code and the word lists in it.
+4. Run the code!